Skip to main content

 Why standard outdoor units fail early in Orange Beach

-Direct Gulf-front exposure in the high-rise condo corridor and the Cotton Bayou / Perdido Pass-facing single-family neighborhoods produces some of the harshest residential HVAC corrosion environments in the country.
+Direct Gulf-front exposure in the high-rise condo corridor and the Cotton Bayou and Perdido Pass-facing neighborhoods produces one of the most aggressive residential HVAC corrosion environments anywhere.
 Salt particles in the air settle on outdoor units year-round, not just during storm events.
-Aluminum fins on standard condenser coils dissolve over time, copper tubing develops pinhole refrigerant leaks, electrical contactors pit and burn from chloride exposure, and cabinet hardware corrodes at faster rates than equipment manufacturers' warranty schedules account for.
+Here's what they do, component by component:

 The bi-annual coastal-protocol schedule